Mobile impurity coupled to correlated lattice bosons: Discussion and Outlook

-In contrast, in the Mott-insulating regime, the situation changes qualitatively.
+In contrast, deep in the Mott-insulating regime, the situation changes qualitatively.
 The bath becomes incompressible, long-wavelength fluctuations are frozen, and only local particle--hole excitations with discrete energies remain.
-The impurity can no longer dress itself continuously; instead, localization proceeds through the formation of quantized density defects: for repulsive coupling, a single bath boson is expelled from the impurity vicinity, producing a vacancy-defect with $N_{\mathrm{min}}\!\approx\!-1$; for attractive coupling, one boson is captured to form a particle-defect with $N_{\mathrm{max}}\!\approx\!1$.
-These two regimes represent mirror images of each other, illustrating how the sign of impurity-bath coupling $U_{\mathrm{ib}}/t$ determines whether the impurity locally depletes or enriches the background.
-The jump in $\langle W_{\mathrm{imp}}^2\rangle$, together with the discrete jump in local bath occupancy, demonstrates that the impurity’s coherence vanishes abruptly and the underlying density response is quantized.
-This dual behavior embodies the interplay between quantum coherence and the integer-filling constraint of the Mott insulator state.
+The impurity can no longer dress itself continuously; instead, self-trapping proceeds through defect binding with quantized density rearrangements: for repulsive coupling, a single bath boson is expelled from the impurity vicinity, producing a vacancy defect with $\Delta N_{\min}\!\approx\!-1$; for attractive coupling, one boson is captured to form a particle defect with $\Delta N_{\max}\!\approx\!1$.
+These two regimes represent mirror images of each other, illustrating how the sign of impurity--bath coupling $U_{\mathrm{ib}}/t$ determines whether the impurity locally depletes or enriches the background.
+The collapse of $\langle W_{\mathrm{imp}}^2\rangle$, together with the discrete change of the bath occupation, demonstrates that the impurity’s coherence vanishes abruptly and the underlying density response is quantized.